-However, a fuel pump will sometimes operate for a while at a lower level of efficiency; before you reach that point.
-That’s when you’re likely to notice trouble starting your engine.
-You may also have to hold the ignition on for longer than normal; or you may have to try more than once.
+However, a fuel pump will sometimes operate for a while; at a lower level of efficiency, before complete failure.
+That’s when you’re likely to notice, trouble starting your engine.
+You may also have to hold the ignition on, for longer than normal; or you may have to try more than once.

 And, since the engine is being starved for fuel; it probably will start to sputter, cough and occasionally stall.

 The lack of fuel, can cause the engine to misfire, which you’ll hear and feel.
 You’ll feel a difference in performance, with weaker acceleration and worse fuel economy.
 On the other hand, you may experience, sudden surges in power.
 This could happen, as the fuel pump’s performance, changes unexpectedly.

 The Two Most Common Reasons For, Fuel Pump Issues Are:

 #1- Over Heating The fuel Pump By, Running Low On Fuel

 Overheating is among the top factors, in causing a fuel pump to wear out.
 Automakers know this, and they take advantage of the pump’s location to help.
 Remember, the fuel pump is generally; mounted on the bottom of the fuel tank.
 As a result, it’s submerged in fuel.

 This keeps the pump cool.
 But, only if there’s enough fuel to keep the pump covered.

 Additionally, if the fuel level gets too low, the pump can begin, sucking in air with the fuel.
 To avoid this issue “never let your fuel level get down, below a quarter-tank full.”